ayoubGL/UMAP_25_LLMS_Hash/README.md

 This project is licensed under [MIT License](LICENSE).

 ## Contact
-For further inquiries, please contact the paper authors [Anonymous@xx.com].
+For further inquiries, please contact the paper authors [Anonymous@Anonymous.Anonymou].